Man Law Mondays

 Posted by Brian Newman on June 25, 2012

 Posted in: Style.
-Leave a Comment
+1 Comment

 To learn the Art of the Bow-Tie can be a daunting task for any gentleman.
 First, you have to feel comfortable wearing it, but the real tough part is that you have to learn how to tie it.
 You can’t walk around with a clip on bow tie.
 It may take some time but you must learn how to tie a “Self-Tie” Bow-Tie.
 There are many different web images that can teach you how to do it.
 Here’s one I found from the back of an old beer coaster.